Central bank digital currencies by country

+Australia

+On 9 August 2022, the Reserve Bank of Australia announced a research project to explore a CBDC in Australia, in collaboration with the Digital Finance Cooperative Research Centre (DFCRC).

 Bahamas

 On 20 October 2020, the Central Bank of the Bahamas introduced the "Sand Dollar" as a digital legal currency equivalent to the traditional Bahamian dollar.

 Brazil

-In 2020, the Central Bank of Brazil announced plans for a digital currency by 2022, although these plans were pushed back by two or three years in 2021.
+The Central Bank of Brazil was developing a digital version of the Brazilian sovereign currency, known as Drex, based on the guidelines established in May 2021, and aiming to release the CBDC by the end of 2024.
+It received praise from the International Monetary Fund (IMF) for its role in driving financial innovation and expanding digital financial services in Latin America.

 China

 Since 2014, China's central bank has been working on a project called DCEP (Digital Currency Electronic Payment) or digital renminbi, often also referred to as the "digital yuan" as it would be backed by the yuan.

-At the end of 2017, the China’s central bank organized a number of banks and institutions to jointly develop the DCEP system.
+At the end of 2017, the China's central bank organized a number of banks and institutions to jointly develop the DCEP system.
 In April 2020, DCEP began to be tested in four big Chinese cities: Shenzhen, Suzhou, Xiong'an and Chengdu.

 The Shenzhen and Suzhou trials chose participants through a lottery, enabling them to use the DCEP in designated specific areas.
 The Shenzhen trial only included online payment functionalities, generally using QR codes like Alipay and WeChat Pay.
 However, along with online payments, the Suzhou trials also enabled the users to make near-field communication (NFC) offline payments.
 This feature was originally designed for people in rural areas who do not have reliable internet access.

 After the successful CBDC pilot, Suzhou City Municipal signed a Memorandum of Understanding (MoU) with the New York-based blockchain startup, Cypherium for the company to help the city in the development of products in the city.

+In 2021, Chinese cities further expanded the use of the digital yuan, officially known as e-CNY, within their public transportation networks.
+Chengdu became the first city to implement e-CNY payments across its entire public transportation system, including all buses and subway lines.
+This integration is part of a broader pilot operation phase aiming to test the digital currency's feasibility and utility in everyday transactions.
+Subsequently, Beijing and Suzhou also integrated e-CNY into their public transit systems, with Beijing enabling e-CNY payments on all 24 subway lines and Suzhou on its newly opened subway line 5.
+This expansion marks a significant step in China's efforts to enhance the practical usage of its central bank digital currency, illustrating the government's commitment to digitizing the national currency for widespread public use.